Managing ARM Templates and Resource Groups

 - From the Toolbox, click Input Text Field again, and once the element is added to the form, in Display Label, type "Password", enable Hide User Input, then click OK.

-- Click the Parameters tab to add the variables to the adminPassword and adminUsername fields.
+- Click the Parameters tab and do the following:

 The Ubuntu Version attribute is now selected in the Add Attributes dialog.